JeffersonLab/rf_classifier_random_forest/README.md

 ./setup-certified.bash test
 ```

-### Copy/Link to Certified Area
-Refer to the rf_classifier application instructions for how to install the model into the rf_classifier application and
-create the needed symlinks.
-This will only be done once per version of rf_classifier.

 ### Install Step
-***After having copied the model into /usr/csite/certified/... as directed in the application instructions***, run the setup-certified.bash install command.
+Rrun the setup-certified.bash install command.
 This will delete any unnecessary files for model execution.
 ```tcsh
 ./setup-certified.bash install
 ```

 ### Creating Certified Tarball
 Back in the temporary area, add your audit files to docs/audit/ and any updates to the docs/release-notes.html.
 Run the compact target to remove everything that isn't needed to be stored.
 Then create the tarball.

 ```tcsh
 vi audit/diff<version>.txt